Expressions

 It is also possible to use named capturing such that the resulting field name is defined in the regular expression.

 Example 8.
-Regular expression matching using named capturing
+Regular expression match using named capturing

 This statement causes the same behavior as the previous example, but it uses named capturing instead.